Recently, my mother asked me, “What is calculus?”

 A young woman walks four hours from her home to her babysitting appointment.
 She is a very dedicated babysitter (and future mother)!
 Fearing she may arrive late for her appointment, she walks faster the closer she gets to her young clients.

-At the start of her walk, her pace is 1 mile-per-hour.
-By the time four hours has passed, she has increased her speed to 3 miles-per-hour.
+At the start of her walk, her pace is 1 mile per hour.
+By the time 4 hours have passed, she has increased her speed to 3 miles per hour.
+The question is, how far does the babysitter walk from her home to her appointment?

-Speed x Time Traveled = Distance Traveled
+Speed x Time Travels = Distance Travels

 1 mph x 4 hours = 4 miles walked